jayoung/pamlWrapper/README.md

 This is work in progress.
 If you find any problems, or don't understand what's going on, talk to me, submit an issue using the github site, or email me.

-My git repo is [here](https://github.com/jayoung/pamlWrapper).

-On my work mac I'm working in `/Users/jayoung/gitProjects/pamlWrapper`.
-On gizmo/rhino I'm working in `/fh/fast/malik_h/user/jayoung/paml_screen/pamlWrapper`

 There's an associated [docker image](https://hub.docker.com/repository/docker/jayoungfhcrc/paml_wrapper) to help you run this on any computer, and a singularity version of that image stored on rhino/gizmo (see below).

-Individual script names in this repo start `pw_` (for Paml Wrapper) to help distinguish them from any other similar scripts I have hanging around.

 # Instructions